How much time do I need to invest in creating content on Swimm before I see value?

 Swimm allows you to build documentation that includes “live” snippets from your code.
 This becomes easily manageable thanks to our autosync algorithm that helps users keep these snippets up-to-date.
 Coupling documentation with the code also means it’s more focused, easy to find while you’re working and gives you a view of your “documentation coverage”.

 So, with Swimm you get far better internal documentation with far less time investment.

 Comments on the code are also coupled with it.
 Is Swimm like comments?

 Comments help understand the specific lines of code they are associated with.
-Understanding code, and especially complex code scenarios, usually requires following a flow of code on different files, and sometimes different repos.
+Understanding code, and especially complex code scenarios, usually requires following a flow of code from different files, and sometimes different repos.
 Comments do not help with that.
-Also, if you forget to update a comment, you don't get a notification or warning.
+Also, if you forget to update a comment, you don’t get a notification or warning.

 Are there alternatives to Swimm?
 Who are your competitors?

-To the best of our knowledge, there is no tool out there that creates code-coupled tutorials that remain up-to-date when the code changes.
+To the best of our knowledge, there is no tool out there that creates code-coupled tutorials that remain up to date when the code changes.

 The main alternative to using Swimm is not having high-res internal documentation.
 You can compensate for that by investing more veteran developer time on “hand-holding” new hires and devs switching between projects.
 Naturally, this becomes increasingly difficult as the team grows, or if you’re working remotely.

 How can Swimm be used to help with setting up a new hire’s environment?

 Our clients use Swimm in two ways to help new hires with their initial setup: